Lifecycle Service Support

 Tompkins supplies modular robotic solutions to a variety of clients, and in order to satisfy this diverse client base, an equally diverse approach to service solutions is also required.
 Tompkins invests in the idea of skilled technical labor, and endeavors to enrich the existing skillsets of maintenance technicians to ensure they are proactive in their knowledge of repairing and maintaining the robots.
 Where possible, we also invest in practical efficiencies such as cross-training personnel as a means of strengthening the available maintenance technician pool and standardized inspection protocols to simplify the process by which technical problems are diagnosed and solved.

-The main goal of the Tompkins Robotics Lifecycle Service Roadmap is to identify and resolve technical issues before they present a cost impact to a customer’s business.
-As the needs of a customers business changes, so to does their level of automation and, by extension, the level of service support necessary to maintain the system through its lifecycle.
+Tompkins Robotics Lifecycle Service Roadmap identifies and resolves technical issues before they present a cost impact to a customer’s business.
+As the needs of a customer’s business changes, so too does their level of automation and, by extension, the level of service support necessary to maintain the system through its lifecycle.
 When there is a technical or operational problem identified, Tompkins integrates support systems such as Emergency Dispatch, 24/7 hotline service, and remote diagnosis to quickly identify the problem and send a technician(s) to resolve the issue as soon as possible.

 Embracing automated solutions such as modular robotics can provide incredible benefits to a business.
 There are times, however, when the use of automation technology can encounter technical challenges preventing it from operating within expected parameters.
 To combat the uncertainty of technical faults in a fast-paced environment, Tompkins supplies custom-designed spare parts support packages for its systems and provide replacement parts for any part of the tSort robots and system.
 These parts are inventoried in our headquarters where we can replenish rapidly and provide competitive pricing to our customers.
 Combined with our expedient response programs and skilled maintenance groups, there is no technical, mechanical, or software-based problem that we can’t resolve.
 Additionally, we are able to provide parts auditing services to ensure your local inventory is complete and supply the necessary parts to restore and restock.

-Tompkins Robotics has the capability to be available to meet customers’ support requirements 24/7 via our Hotline support.
-Via the Hotline we are able to provide remote diagnostics and engineering support.
-This allows us to quickly assess your system and take the steps necessary to restore your operation real-time.
+Tompkins Robotics’ support team is available 24/7 to meet our customers’ support requirements via our remote hotline.
+In the event your system requires remote diagnostics and engineering support, our engineers may be accessed remotely to quickly assess your system and take the steps necessary to restore your operation in real-time.
 If required, emergency dispatching of technical resources is implemented to resolve issues, where the situation cannot be resolved remotely.